zephyrproject-rtos/zephyr/boards/arm/reel_board/doc/index.rst

 Display is controlled by the nRF52840 via SPI and 3 GPIOs.

-On the back side of the board are all other components such as nRF52840, circuit for the Debug Adapter, On/Off and power source switch, battery holder, buttons and MMA8652FC (accelerometer) sensor.
+On the back side of the board are all other components such as nRF52840, a circuit for the Debug Adapter, On/Off and power source switch, battery holder, buttons and the MMA8652FC (accelerometer) sensor.

-ADPS9960 is Digital Proximity, Ambient Light, RGB and Gesture sensor.
+ADPS9960 is a Digital Proximity, Ambient Light, RGB and Gesture sensor.
 HDC1010 is a digital humidity and temperature sensor.
 MMA8652FC is a 12-bit Digital Accelerometer.
 All sensors are connected to the I2C bus and one GPIO pin each,